TeilzeitTaco/multiClipBoard/README.md

 ## Notes:
 This is a proof of concept.
 Bugs may occur.

-Due to the technology this program uses, some Antivirus programs may detect it as malware.
+Due to the way this program works (using keyboard hooks and such), some Antivirus programs may detect it as malware.

 For best results, you may press *CTRL* and any number key and then add the *C*, *X*, or *V* key.